 Eviction is a legal process by which a landlord may terminate a tenant's right to remain on the rental property.
-Ultimately, the tenant may be forcibly removed from the property by the sheriff or other law enforcement official; however, doing so requires a formal court order.
+Ultimately, the renter may be forcibly removed from the property by the sheriff or other law enforcement officials.
+However, doing so requires a formal court order.

 In jurisdictions that do require a hearing, if the tenant does not attend the scheduled court hearing, the landlord will prevail.
 If the tenant does attend, the court will determine whether the tenant should be evicted and will take into account any defenses the tenant may have.
 The landlord may be given a monetary judgment for the amount of money owed for rent, attorney fees and costs, and maybe granted a writ for possession of the premises.

 A writ will typically issue a few days after the judgment, allowing the tenant the opportunity to move out of the rental unit voluntarily.
 Once the writ is issued, it may be executed by local law enforcement officials.
 This means the landlord is not allowed to exercise self-help by attempting to remove the renter directly.